ChrisHayduk/ChrisHayduk/README.md

 I've worked on several drug discovery & LLM-focused projects featured on GitHub:

 - [Optimized AlphaFold Multimer Vertex AI Pipeline](https://github.com/ChrisHayduk/Optimized-AlphaFold-Multimer-Vertex-AI-Pipeline) - Improved the open source Vertex AI AlphaFold pipeline for multimer input.
 Improvements include:
-  1. Separating MSAs and predict step into different components
+  1. Separating MSA and predict steps into different components
-  2. Parallelizing MSAs
+  2. Parallelizing MSAs, offering a >50% speedup
   3. Allowing for caching of MSAs (both at the individual chain and full protein level)
   4. Allowing using MSAs for some chains will skipping the MSA step for others (very useful for peptide optimization)
 - [JANUS Peptide](https://github.com/ChrisHayduk/JANUS-Peptide) - Updates the JANUS molecular optimization approach to generate peptide binders using AlphaFold.
 Leverages a genetic algorithm running on top of AlphaFold to produce the optimized binders.